shustrov38/cuddly-goggles/README.md

 # cuddly-goggles

 ## Generator
 Planar graph generator based on Voronoi diagram with random edge removal.
+To clarify, it should be said that the algorithm generates a set of random points on a plane and builds a Voronoi Diagram on them.
+After that, the centers of the resulting Voronoi cells become the vertices of the graph.
+And edges are drawn between adjacent cells.
+To form arbitrary faces, random edges are removed from the graph.

 ### Features
 - Can efficienlty generate huge planar graph with `4e5` verties in under a minute.